Dark and Darker Cleric Guide

 Seven Cost Spells – Tier 7

-- Locusts Swarm – Concentrate for a certain period of time to summon a swarm of locusts in a specific area, dealing 1 damage per 0.1 seconds to targets within the area
+- Locusts Swarm – Concentrate for a certain period of time to summon a swarm of locusts in a specific area, dealing 1 damage per 0.1 seconds to targets within the area for 6 seconds

 Eight Cost Spells – Tier 8